 It’s certainly well that Atomic Blonde struts the catwalk of Berlin with gusto, panache, and tightly-coiled intensity, because it has a walk, a dogged trudge, and a slog to wade through in theory.
 Kurt Johnstad’s screenplay, adapted from the minimalistic graphic novel “The Coldest City”, is anything but minimalistic, working as if its life goal was to take the infamously tangled screenplay for noir classic The Big Sleep and adding in extra helpings of string and rope.
 As far as I can tell, our focus is a British secret agent, Lorraine Broughton (Charlize Theron), in Berlin in 1989 against the backdrop of the fall of the Soviet Union and the attendant collapse of the Berlin Wall.
 Paranoia and oppression hanging overhead, she is tasked with retrieving a list that includes the name of Western spies active deep in Soviet territory.
 Intercut with an after-the-fact conversation with the CIA’s Emmett Kurzfeld (John Goodman) and MI6’s Eric Gray (Toby Jones), she recounts the story of how British agent David Percival (James McAvoy) helped and very much didn’t help her, and how she briefly had a fling with French agent Delphine Lasalle (Sofia Boutella).

 Atomic Blonde is far more narratively dubious than that.
-I’m not entirely sure I could explain it all, and that’s probably not to its benefit; a pointillist, modernist view of subjective perspectives and the dubiousness of imagery, this is not.
+I’m not entirely sure I could explain it all, and that’s probably not to its benefit; a pointillist, modernist view of subjective perspectives and the dubiousness of imagery, this is not, so the confusion in the narrative doesn’t exactly entertain any new thoughts on the liquid, fluctuating nature of modernity or truth.
 But narrative is merely an organ and not a skeletal structure here, even when the film mistakes itself by doubling down on plot machinations that are destined (doomed?) to amount to nothing.
 What Atomic Blonde really is?
 A feature-length David Bowie music video with the dearly-deceased master of androgyny replaced with Charlize Theron, in a mid-career turn on her way to action stardom that may or may not pan out, but reaps indelible fruit for the second time after Mad Max: Fury Road.

 Theron’s performance is a study in embodiment, characterization defined through physical architecture of our bodies rather than our voices or dialogue.
 She struts like a Terminatrix though Berlin as though she owns the city – or at least, is a liquid-metal extension of it, given a face and limbs to prowl through its own street-intestines and toxic underbelly.
 Theron’s stone-cold reticence extends to her diamond-sculpted face, around which a mysterious shroud naturally weaves itself, radiating an intense glow of subterfuge and nothingness.
 It gives off nothing, holding itself at bay, knowing it needs no expression beyond the sheer, inexplicable fact of its presence.
 To paraphrase Zora Neale Hurston, she makes a killing tool out of a stare.